bifurcation/userinfo-vc/userinfo-vc.md

 # Overview

-Since this specification is mainly a profile of OpenID for Verifiable Credential Issuance [@!OpenID4VCI], the overal flow of the protocol is the same.
+Since this specification is mainly a profile of OpenID for Verifiable Credential Issuance [@!OpenID4VCI], the overall flow of the protocol is the same.
 (#fig-overview) shows how an OP is involved in the issuance and verification of a UserInfo Verifiable Credential: